zackmdavis/Category_War/maybe_lying_doesnt_exist.md

 Concerning Alexander's arguments against the expanded definition, I find I have one strong objection (that appeal-to-consequences is an invalid form of reasoning for optimal-categorization questions for essentially the same reason as it is for questions of simple fact), and one more speculative objection (that our intuitive "folk theory" of lying may actually be empirically mistaken).
 Let me explain.

-(A small clarification: for myself, I _also_ tend to frown on the expanded sense of "lying".
+(A small clarification: for myself, I notice that I _also_ tend to frown on the expanded sense of "lying".
 But the _reasons_ for frowning matter!
 People who superficially agree on a conclusion but for _different reasons_, are [not really on the same page](https://www.lesswrong.com/posts/n4ukoQzkgbAqpzqb5/argue-politics-with-your-best-friends)!)

 ### Appeals to Consequences Are Invalid